apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 An interesting research direction I'm thinking about for scaling agents.

 This is a long one.
 It's written so you can skip around.
-Part blog post, part research note idea vomit, and I'm also releasing a training codebase called ZOTitan and some example kernels.
-And also a codebase for kernel autoresearch.
+Part blog post, part math dump, part research note idea vomit, and I'm also releasing a training codebase called ZOTitan, a kernel autoresearch codebase, and some example kernels.

 Includes many original ideas that could/should be papers.
 At some point they might be.